DiscordKt/discordkt.github.io/docs/concepts/Preconditions.md

 This code checks whether or not the user who attempted to invoke a command is a bot.
 If it is, the precondition will fail.
 All preconditions must be passed in order for a command to be run.

-If a precondition is failed, the String passed into `fail` will be sent as a message in the channel where the command was attempted.
+If a precondition is failed, the String passed into the `fail` function will be sent as a message in the channel where the command was attempted.